SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 Looking into the optiomal holding in more details, larger 'safe cushion' above the floor ($$W_t - \alpha M_t$$), better expected performance of the risky asset ($$\dfrac{\mu}{\sigma^2}$$), lower risk aversion (A) and higher acceptable maximum drawdown ($$1 - \alpha$$) safeguard higher allocation to the risky asset.
 It's crucial to note that the optimality of this risky asset holding applies in the case of deterministic changing parameters of $$\mu$$ and $$\sigma$$, allowing for more flexible applications.

-**Two expansions**
+**Two Expansions**

-This optimal holding can be further extend to variants suiting other demands in drawdown management as well.
+What's quite handy is that this optimal holding can be modified to variants expanding to other uses cases in drawdown management as well.

 Firstly, it can be extended to the case of drawdown defined by absolute amount of wealth.
 In scenarios where investors aim to retain at least K dolloars, the resulting optimal holding still follows the CPPI-like form.
 Essentially it is equivalent to replace the constraint on floor from the stochastic $$M_t$$ to a constant K, leading to the safe cusion change from $$W_t - \alpha M_t$$ to $$W_t - K$$ and risk aversion adjustment from $$(1 - \alpha)A + \alpha$$ to $$A$$.